CRM Data Quality Guide

 Step 1: Score every contact

 Before you can fix anything, you need to know where the problems are.
-A Trust Score (0–100) for every contact gives you a data quality baseline.
+A Trust Score (0 to 100) for every contact gives you a data quality baseline.
 You can see immediately which contacts have complete, reliable data and which don't.

 Step 2: Identify the gaps